PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Experiments

 \subsection{Qualitative results}

 Figure \ref{fig:exp-compare} visualizes object and background editing on images generated by Midjourney\footnote{\url{https://www.midjourney.com/home/?callbackUrl=\%2Fapp\%2F}}.
 In comparison with other methods, PFB-Diff generally performs more targeted and accurate edits, leaving irrelevant regions intact and maintaining high image quality.
 By operating on deep features with rich semantics, our approach takes into account semantic consistency in the edited results.
+For instance, in the first column, only our method can seamlessly generate a complete duck; in the sixth column, our approach effectively replaces the snowboard with the surfboard, contrasting with other methods that tend to preserve some remnants of the original snowboard.
+As shown in the third column of Figure~\ref{fig:exp-compare}, in multi-object replacement scenarios, only BLDM~\cite{bldm} and PFB-Diff successfully generate multiple objects described in the text prompts, among which PFB-Diff exhibits superior visual effects.
+In contrast, other methods only manage to generate a snowman and the images suffer from significant artifacts.

-For instance, the pose of the teddy bear in the third column and the gesture of the robot in the fifth column are both adapted to fit their respective scenes.
-DiffEdit \cite{diffedit} and PTP \cite{ptp} can cause undesired modifications and perform poorly when an image contains multiple objects.
+DiffEdit \cite{diffedit} and PTP \cite{ptp} can cause undesired modifications and perform poorly when an image contains multiple objects, as shown in the second column of Figure \ref{fig:exp-compare}.
 Additionally, DiffEdit struggles to generate desired scenes in background replacement.
+After enhancing these methods with user-provided masks, the accuracy of object replacement has been improved, but the performance of background replacement and the perceptual quality of edited images remain unsatisfactory.
 Although BLDM \cite{bldm} can accurately generate content aligned well with text prompts, it often lacks semantic consistency in edited results.
-Figure \ref{fig:sup-cat} further demonstrates the effectiveness of our method on editing only a part of an object, where only PFB-Diff can precisely modify the style of cat ears, while other methods cannot.
+Figure \ref{fig:sup-cat} further demonstrates the effectiveness of our method on editing only a part of an object, where only PFB-Diff can precisely modify the style of cat ears, while other methods cannot. \redd{The qualitative results of CDS \cite{cds}, LEDITS++ \cite{ledits}, CDS-mask \cite{cds}, LEDITS++mask \cite{ledits} and PowerPaint \cite{ppt} are detailed in the Appendix.}